 This is one of the biggest misunderstandings about schizophrenia.
-One poll found that 64% of Americans believe schizophrenia involves a split personality -- which means someone acts like they are two separate people.
+One poll found that 64% of Americans believe the condition involves a split personality, which means someone acts like they're two separate people.

 A person with schizophrenia doesn't have two different personalities.
-Instead, he or she has false ideas or has lost touch with reality.
-Schizophrenia and multiple personality disorder are two different and unrelated conditions.
+Instead, he has false ideas or has lost touch with reality.
+Multiple personality disorder is unrelated.

 In movies and TV shows, who is the crazed killer?
-Often it's the character with schizophrenia.
+Often it's the character with this condition.
 That's not the case in real life.

 Even though people with schizophrenia can act unpredictably at times, most aren't violent, especially if they're getting treated.

-Schizophrenia is a mental illness.
+But schizophrenia is a mental illness.
 It has many causes, including genes, trauma, and drug abuse.
-Mistakes you've made as a parent won't give your child schizophrenia.
+Mistakes you've made as a parent won't give your child this condition.

-Genes do play a role in schizophrenia.
-But just because one of your parents has the condition doesn't mean you're destined to get it.
+Genes do play a role.
+But just because one of your parents has this mental illness doesn't mean you're destined to get it.

-If one parent has schizophrenia, your risk of the condition is about 10%.
-Having more than one family member with schizophrenia raises your risk further.
+If one parent has schizophrenia, your risk of getting the condition is about 10%.
+Having more than one family member with it raises your risk.

-There have been studies that found people with schizophrenia have more trouble on tests of mental function, including attention, learning, and memory.
-Yet that doesn't mean they're not intelligent.
+Some studies have found that people with the condition have more trouble on tests of mental skills such as attention, learning, and memory.
+But that doesn't mean they're not intelligent.

 Many creative and smart people throughout history have had schizophrenia, such as Russian ballet dancer Vaslav Nijinsky and Nobel Prize-winning mathematician John Nash.
-Scientists have even discovered a gene linking mental disorders like schizophrenia to creativity and intellect.
+Scientists are even looking into links between genes that may be related to both psychosis and creativity.

+Myth No. 7: You can't hold a job if you have it.
 Schizophrenia can make it harder for you to land a job and go to work every day.
-But with the right treatment, many people can find a position that suits their skills and abilities.
+But with the right treatment, many people can find a position that fits their skills and abilities.

-People with schizophrenia may have a harder time taking care of their own daily needs, such as getting dressed and bathing.
-This does not mean they're "lazy."
-They just need a little extra help with their daily routine.
+Myth No. 8: Schizophrenia makes people lazy.
+The illness can make it harder for someone to take care of their daily needs, such as dressing and bathing.
+This doesn’t mean they're "lazy."
+They just need some help with their daily routine.